 Tucson, AZ Attractions

-The Arizona-Sonora Desert Museum is both a zoo and a botanical garden.
-Residents who want a taste of the surrounding Spanish heritage can visit Mission San Xavier del Bac, a church originally built in 1692 by the Jesuits.
-The Center for Creative Photography and the Titan Missile Museum are also popular attractions.
-Adventurous residents can take a tour of Biosphere 2, a facility for scientific research that was originally used to study closed ecological systems.
-Apartments in Tucson can be found in all of the entertainment hotspots.
+Living in Tucson affords you a wealth of exciting attractions waiting to be explored just outside your apartment door.
+Discover the Arizona-Sonora Desert Museum, which includes a zoo and botanical garden.
+Residents who want a taste of the area's Spanish heritage can visit the Jesuit mission San Xavier del Bac, originally built in 1692.
+The Center for Creative Photography and Titan Missile Museum offer interesting exhibits on their specific subjects.
+Adventurous residents can tour Biosphere 2, a facility for scientific research originally used to study closed ecological systems.
+Apartments in Tucson can be found in all of these entertainment hotspots.

-If you are intent on allowing the Arizona sun to seep into your bones, you can do no better than Apartment Guide.
-Whether you are fascinated with small studio apartments or stylish two-bedroom abodes, you can use Apartment Guide to find a beautiful new home for the coming years.
-The sheer variety of Tucson, AZ apartments will allow you to choose a community that reflects the spirit of the desert at its finest.
+If you are hunting for the perfect Arizona apartment, you can do no better than using Apartment Guide.
+Whether you are fascinated with small studio apartments or stylish two-bedroom abodes, use Apartment Guide to find a beautiful new home for the coming years.
+The sheer variety of Tucson, AZ apartments allows you to choose a community that reflects the spirit of the desert and meets your needs.

 When tracking down the right apartment, Tucson residents might consider their proximity to annual fairs and festivals.
 The Tucson Gem and Mineral Show and the Tucson Festival of Books are both wildly popular.
 The city also holds a folk festival each May.
 Finally, the annual Tucson Rodeo induces even reluctant cowboys to celebrate the spirit of the Wild West.
 Certain apartments in Tucson, AZ are even located along the rodeo parade route.

 Treat yourself to an activity that doesn't cost a thing.
 Head to Santa Cruz River Park to stroll along the dry riverbed or to visit to its Thursday Farmers Market.